brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ### Pop Culture Examples of Artificers

+- [Iron Man from MCU](https://www.youtube.com/watch?v=-CKyYV5doCI) - If you want to be the Medieval fantasy version of Iron Man, an Armorer Artificer is your best bet.
 - [Rocket Raccoon from _Guardians of the Galaxy_](https://www.youtube.com/watch?v=i1iEIoxd-4A) - A great example of a character that uses their intelligence and mechanical aptitude to fight.
-- [Iron Man from MCU](https://www.youtube.com/watch?v=-CKyYV5doCI) - If you want to be the Medieval fantasy version of Iron Man, an Armorer Artificer is your best bet.
+- [Tali'Zorah vas Normandy from Mass Effect](https://www.youtube.com/watch?v=0qh1t1VFeMQ) - The Normandy's tech genius is a great example of an Artificer Battle Master, using her drone to help her fight.
 - [Rikku from _Final Fantasy X_](/dnd-in-pop-culture/final-fantasy/ff10-rikku/) - Yes, the thief from _Final Fantasy X_ is actually an Artificer.
 Sure, she can steal, but the reason everyone uses her is her Mix ability, which can give you some powerful potion effects.